How to mix cement

 Here are two videos of how to mix a cement mortar.
 You can change the type of aggregate used with the cement to form other common mixes, apart from a building sand mortar mix if you wish, such as sharp sand or ballast to form a screed or concrete.

 Spot mix – A simple mix on a plastic re-usable mixing spot.
-In this video on how to mix cement I will take you through a few basic steps and quickly talk about different grades of sand.
+In this video I will take you through a few basic steps and quickly talk about different grades of sand.

-Bucket Mix – Everyone should know how to do one of these, mix cement in a bucket , simple, cheap and useful.
+Bucket Mix – Everyone should know how to do one of these, it’s simple, cheap and useful.

-How to point brickwork – This is a beginners guide to pointing up.
+This is a beginners guide to pointing up.
 Great for brickwork, chimneys or roof details like flashings.
-A decent pointing trowel can be found on this page or in the links at the bottom of the page.

 How much cement in a roof mortar mix